Arasiabdulraheemkehinde/Employee-Dashboard/README.md

 For the large mid-career employee groups (31-50 years), consider implementing retention programs focused on career development, mentorship, and work-life balance to maintain engagement and reduce turnover.

 ## Conclusion
-By addressing the key areas highlighted in this analysis—strategic hiring, succession planning, diversity initiatives, geographic distribution, and retention programs—the company can ensure a well-balanced, diverse, and future-ready workforce.
+By addressing the key areas highlighted in this analysis strategic hiring, succession planning, diversity initiatives, geographic distribution, and retention programs the company can ensure a well-balanced, diverse, and future-ready workforce.
 Implementing these recommendations will support long-term growth, innovation, and a sustainable competitive advantage.

 <img width="865" alt="Employee dashboard" src="https://github.com/user-attachments/assets/69bc80e5-6d6f-43a0-95fc-7e4c79598169">